How to Avoid Temptation When Navigating the Grocery Store

-Make your shopping experience quick, easy, and efficient without adding unnecessary calories.
+Make your shopping experience quick, easy, and efficient—without caving to the snack aisle.

 Carolyn Williams, Ph.D., R.D.

 Even the most disciplined shoppers can fall prey to grocery store marketing and end up with a buggy of new products and must-have deals.
 Here are tips on how to avoid temptation at the grocery.

 Eat and hydrate.

 When you’re hungry, the buggy often ends up full of processed snack foods and other refined grains and empty of fruits, vegetables, whole grains and dairy, which equals less healthy food and higher costs.
 Make sure you go shopping after eating a meal, or have a filling snack beforehand to help you think with your head, as opposed to your stomach.
 Also, take water in with you to sip on to keep you hydrated and full.

 3 of 8Photo: Jennifer Causey